Rotifer: Reproduction and life cycle

 Rotifers are dioecious and reproduce sexually or parthenogenetically.
 They are sexually dimorphic, with the females always being larger than the males.
 In some species, this is relatively mild, but in others the female may be up to ten times the size of the male.
-In parthenogenetic species, males may be present only at certain times of the year, or absent altogether.
+In parthenogenetic species, males may be present only at certain times of the year (Monogononta), or absent altogether (Bdelloidea).

 The female reproductive system consists of one or two ovaries, each with a vitellarium gland that supplies the eggs with yolk.
-Together, each ovary and vitellarium form a single syncitial structure in the anterior part of the animal, opening through an oviduct into the cloaca.
+Together, each ovary and vitellarium form a single syncitial structure in the anterior part of the animal, opening through an oviduct into the cloaca..
+Unlike ectolecithal groups like Platyhelminthes, yolk is supplied to the ovum not by sepаrate yolk cells but by flow-through cytoplasmic bridges.
 Males do not usually have a functional digestive system, and are therefore short-lived, often being sexually fertile at birth.
 They have a single testicle and sperm duct, associated with a pair of glandular structures referred to as prostates (unrelated to the vertebrate prostate).
 The sperm duct opens into a gonopore at the posterior end of the animal, which is usually modified to form a penis.
 The gonopore is homologous to the cloaca of females, but in most species has no connection to the vestigial digestive system, which lacks an anus.

+In the genus Asplanchna also the females lacks an anus, but have kept the cloacal opening for excretion and the release of eggs.